Universality of Pattern Formation: Discussion

-As a first step towards approximating the behavior of the equilibrium patterning state, we consider a simple model that provides additional insight into the transition between different patterning behaviors.
-We consider configurations of the form
+As a first step towards approximating the behavior of the equilibrium patterning state, let us consider a simple model that provides insight into the change between different patterning behaviors.
+Motivated by the Fourier-space simulation results, we consider configurations of the form

 where the momenta $k_j$ are constant in magnitude but uniformly distributed in direction; the phases $\delta_j$ are also uniformly distributed.
 Fig. \ref{fig:synthgraphs} shows the topography of two configurations with different sets of $k_j$ and $\delta_j$ values.
-Mapping the three topographical contours is equivalent to picking two different values of $\phi_0$ and coloring each point based on the sign of $\phi(x)$ for each choice $\phi_0$.
-This rather simple approach reproduces much of the observed pattern morphology.
-It is clear that any configuration with the structure of Eq. (\ref{eq:synthetic}) will tend to produce topographic contours that appropriately mimic the patterns of stripes and droplets.
-It does not, however, reproduce the two-peaked distribution of $\phi(x)$ values obtained in simulations.
-Reproducing all aspects of a patterned configuration is a difficult nonlinear problem.
+This rather simple model reproduces much of the observed pattern morphology.
+It is clear that any configuration with the structure of Eq. (\ref{eq:synthetic}) will tend to produce topographic contours that appropriately mimic the patterns of stripes and droplets as $\phi_0$ is varied.
+The observed pattern morphology varies continuously with $\phi_0$ suggesting that there is no phase transition between different microphases when this picture is valid.
+Conceptually, we expect that the amplitude $A_j$ for each component of the sum is determined by the nonlinear dynamics, but the phases $\delta_j$ represent collective coordinates associated with would-be zero modes of the system.
+However, we note that reproducing all aspects of equilibrium patterned behavior is a difficult problem.

-The patterning we observe in simulations is strikingly similar to that in phase transition dynamics, although it is associated with equilibrium behavior.
-The dynamics of $\phi$ can be modeled by a Langevin equation